go-sprout/sprout/docs/migration-from-sprig.md

    ```

 3. **Monitor Deprecation Warnings**\
    Sprigin logs warnings for deprecated functions and signature changes.
 Share these logs with your end-users so they can update their templates.
-Use `sprigin.WithLogger()` to route warnings to your preferred logging destination.
+Use `sprigin.FuncMapWith(sprigin.WithLogger(...))` to route warnings to your preferred logging destination.

 4. **Keep Sprigin for X Versions/Months**\
    Maintain the compatibility layer according to your breaking change policy.
 We recommend 3-6 months or 2-3 versions.